kazeburo/Plack-Middleware-Session-Simple/README.md

     HttpOnly flag for the cookie, if nothing is supplied then it will not be included in the cookie.

+- sid\_generator

+    CodeRef that used to generate unique session ids, by default it uses SHA1

+- sid\_validator

+    Regexp that used to validate session id in Cookie

 # LICENSE

 Copyright (C) Masahiro Nagano.